 All children should be protected however our staff and Governing Body recognise that some groups of children are potentially at greater risk of harm than others.
-This list is not exhaustive but highlights some of these groups: -
+This list is not exhaustive but highlights some of these groups:

-- Children who need a social worker (Child in Need & Child Protection) - Children missing from education - □ Elective Home Education (EHE) - Children requiring mental health support - Looked after children and previously looked after children - Children with special educational needs & disabilities/health issues - Children who are part of the LGBTQ+ community
+- Children who need a social worker (Child in Need & Child Protection) - Children missing from education - Elective Home Education (EHE) - Children requiring mental health support - Looked after children and previously looked after children - Children with special educational needs & disabilities/health issues - Children who are lesbian, gay, bi or gender questioning (LGBTQ+) This is currently under review pending the outcome of the gender questioning children guidance consultation (DfE, 2023b).

-Paragraphs 170-204 of Keeping Children Safe 2023 explain in more detail about these groups.
-We support these groups by having: -
+We support these groups by having:

-□ Vigilance: to have adults notice when things are troubling them

-□ Understanding and action: to be heard and understood; and to have that understanding acted upon.

-Stability: to be able to develop an on-going stable relationship of trust with those helping them.

-Respect: to be treated with the expectation that they are competent, rather than not.
+- Vigilance: to have adults notice when things are troubling them - Understanding and action: to be heard and understood; and to have that understanding acted upon. - Stability: to be able to develop an on-going stable relationship of trust with those helping them. - Respect: to be treated with the expectation that they are competent, rather than not.

-□ Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans.

-Explanation: to be informed of the outcome of assessments, decisions and how they have been reached, positive or negative.

-Support: to be provided with support in their own right as well as a member of their family.

-Advocacy: to be provided with advocacy, to assist them in putting forward their views.
+- Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans. - Explanation: to be informed of the outcome of assessments, decisions and how they have been reached, positive or negative. - Support: to be provided with support in their own right as well as a member of their family. - Advocacy: to be provided with advocacy, to assist them in putting forward their views.

-Designated Lead Teacher for Looked After and previously Looked After Children

-The Trust and Academy Committee must appoint a designated teacher (In non-maintained Academys and colleges an appropriately trained teacher should take the lead) and should work with local authorities to promote the educational achievement of registered pupils who are looked after.
-On commencement of sections 4 to 6 of the Children and Social Work Act 2017, our designated teachers will have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.

-The designated teacher must have appropriate training and the relevant qualifications and experience.
-The designated Teacher is: Harriett Barnes

-The designated teacher will work with the Virtual Academy to provide the most appropriate support utilising the pupil premium plus to ensure they meet the needs identified in the child's personal education plan.

-The designated teacher should also work with the virtual Academy head to promote the educational achievement of previously looked after children.